athen66/felcycle-cryptic-plaque-java/README.md

 The WordFinder algorithm is fairly inefficient, possibly taking a few minutes to run.

+Also, the `output.txt` file will be placed in the current working directory of where you define it in your runner of your IDE or where you run Felcycle.main().
+And the `dictionary.txt` file is assumed to be in your defined current working directory as well.

 I've taken this as far as I probably will.
 If anyone wishes to take this further, please do!